sjefvanleeuwen/blockchain-hackathon/doc/tutorials/claims-on-the-blockchain.md

 ## Modeling A Generic Claims contract in Solidity

-1. Underlaying code, defines two structs, CLAIM has a 1..n mapping to the ENDORSEMENT struct.
+1. Under laying code, defines two structs, CLAIM has a 1..n mapping to the ENDORSEMENT struct.
 Thus a claim can hold multiple endorsements issued by an address.

 2. The direct mapping on the contract itself allows the mapping of an address to multiple claims.
 So an address can hold